 What do I do if I am bitten or scratched by an animal?

-Any time a warm-blooded animal (dog, cat, skunk, fox, bat, etc.) bites or scratches a person, there is a danger that the animal is infected with rabies.
+Any time a warm-blooded animal (dog, cat, skunk, fox, bat, etc.) bites or scratches a person, there is a danger that the animal could be infected with rabies.
 Therefore, the following precautions should be taken:

 Identify the animal.
-If it is an owned dog, cat or ferret, it may be quarantined and observed for signs of rabies.
-If it is a wild animal, the Animal Control Division will submit the wild animal for laboratory testing.
+If it is an owned dog, cat, or ferret, it may be quarantined and observed for signs of rabies.
+If it is a wild animal, the Animal Services Division will submit the specimen for laboratory testing.

-Immediately wash the wound thoroughly with soap and hot water as a first aid procedure.
+Immediately wash the wound thoroughly with soap and water as a first aid precaution.

-Consult a physician as soon as possible to determine whether anti-rabies treatment is needed.
+Consult a physician as soon as possible to determine whether post-exposure rabies treatment is necessary.